 Teddy handed one of the mugs to Victoire, and she took it gratefully.
 He turned to her sister.
 “Sorry, Dominique.
-I’ve had a long day.
+It’s been a long night.
 I didn’t want to sit around my kitchen pretended that it takes awhile to make tea.
 I made you a cup, though.”
 He gave her the other mug before settling back in next to Victoire.
 When she went to kiss him on the cheek, she could smell scotch on his breath.
 She raised her eyebrows at him, and he shrugged.

 “That’s all right,” Dominique replied.
 She was blowing on her tea and did not appear to have noticed the exchange.
-“I didn’t know you’d yelled at your godfather today.
+“I didn’t know you’d yelled at Uncle Harry today.
 If I had I wouldn’t have been such a jerk.”

 Teddy seemed to consider saying something, but ended up deciding against it.